“When we are undistracted and completely resting, this is our true nature. That’s both simple and profound.”

 — Dza Kilung Rinpoche

-Relaxation can restore the depletion that comes from the shock of this challenging historic moment.
-The intention of our retreat is to allow the body and mind time to come into balance, so that we can continue to engage in the meaningful work of transforming our communities.
+Relaxation can restore us from the depleting shocks of this challenging historic moment.
+The intention of this retreat is to allow the body and mind more time to come into balance naturally, so that we can continue to engage in the meaningful work of transforming our communities.